‘Mattress Mack’ puts $2 million bet on Cowboys to beat 49ers in NFC Divisional playoff game

 McIngvale is still on a high after his record-setting wager in November, winning a total of $75 million after the Houston Astros won the World Series.
 His winnings from Casears Sportsbook alone, worth $30 million, are the biggest payout in U.S. sports betting history.

-But Mack did suffer a small setback earlier this month, losing a $1.5 million wager on TCU in the College Football Playoff National Championship Game.
-The Horned Frogs were routed by Georgia, 65-7 back on Jan.
+But Mack did suffer a small setback earlier this month, losing a $1.5 million wager on Texas Christian University in the College Football Playoff National Championship Game.
+The Horned Frogs were routed by Georgia, 65-7, back on Jan.
 9.